 A Yoni Steam, also known as vaginal steam, is the ancient practice of sitting or squatting over steaming pot of water infused with herbs.
 It’s a powerful ally for women’s vitality in nourishing the uterus, regulating irregular cycles, reducing menstrual pain + imbalances and supporting fertility and reproductive health.
-It also supports spiritual and emotional cleansing and healing by reconnecting a woman with her feminine center and Inner Woman.
+It also supports spiritual and emotional cleansing and healing by reconnecting a woman with her feminine center.

 Yoni ~ meaning sacred place, vulva, vagina & womb.